phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 ## Distributing the work of protein structure prediction around the world

-The determination of the SARS-CoV-2 spike protein was remarkable because in many senses it was a community effort, dividing the computational heavy lifting over thousands of volunteers' computers around the world.
-Two leading software projects, [Rosetta@home](https://boinc.bakerlab.org) and [Folding@home](https://foldingathome.org), encourage volunteers to download this software and contribute to a gigantic *distributed* effort to predict protein shape.
-That is, even with a modest laptop, a user can donate some of their computer's idle resources to working on the problem of protein structure prediction.
+The determination of the SARS-CoV-2 spike protein's structure was remarkable because in many senses it was a community effort, dividing the computational heavy lifting over thousands of volunteers' computers around the world.
+Two leading structure prediction projects, [Rosetta@home](https://boinc.bakerlab.org) and [Folding@home](https://foldingathome.org), encourage volunteers to download their software and contribute to a gigantic *distributed* effort to predict protein shape.
+Even with a modest laptop, a user can donate some of their computer's idle resources to contribute to the problem of protein structure prediction.
 But how does this software work?

 Predicting a protein's structure using only its amino acid sequence is called <b><em>ab initio</em> structure prediction</b> (*ab initio* is from the Latin for "from the beginning").
-In this lesson, we will explain a little about how *ab initio* algorithms work.
+In this lesson, we will explain a little about how *ab initio* structure prediction algorithms work.

 As we dive into structure prediction, we should be more precise about two things.
 First, we will specify what we mean by the "structure" of a protein.
-Second, although we know that a polypeptide folds into a final three-dimensional shape, we have not said anything about *why* a protein folds in the way it does.
+Second, although we know that a polypeptide always folds into the same final three-dimensional shape, we have not said anything about *why* a protein folds in a certain way.
 We will need a better understanding of how the physicochemical properties of amino acids affect a protein's final structure.

 ## The four levels of protein structure

 "Protein structure" is a broad term that encapsulates four different levels of description.
-The most basic description, the **primary structure**, refers the specific amino acid sequence of the polypeptide chain.
-Below is an example of the human hemoglobin subunit alpha and its primary structure.
+A protein's **primary structure** refers to the amino acid sequence of the polypeptide chain.
+The figure below shows the primary structure of human hemoglobin subunit alpha.

 ![image-center](../assets/images/PrimaryStructureExample.png){: .align-center}
-The primary structure, or specific amino acid sequence, of human hemoglobin subunit alpha.
+The primary structure of human hemoglobin subunit alpha.
 Each letter corresponds to one of the twenty amino acids.
-Protein structure from: https://www.rcsb.org/structure/1SI4.
+Source: [https://www.rcsb.org/structure/1SI4](https://www.rcsb.org/structure/1SI4).
 {: style="font-size: medium;"}

-The **secondary structure** describes the highly regular substructures in the protein.
-Essentially, they are the 3D structures of local amino acids groups within the protein and spontaneously form during the folding process.
-In a sense, they are the intermediate structures that form before the overall protein structure.
-The two main substructures, shown in the figure below, are alpha-helices (left) and beta-sheets (right).
-Alpha-helices are formed when local amino acids fold into a tube-like structure.
-Beta-sheets are when the local amino acids interact by lining up side-by-side, forming a sheet-like structure.
-The formation of these secondary structures help with the overall process of folding.
+A protein's **secondary structure** describes its highly regular, repeating substructures that serve as intermediate structures forming before the overall protein structure comes together.
+The two most common such substructures, shown in the figure below, are **alpha-helices** (left) and **beta-sheets** (right).
+Alpha-helices occur when nearby amino acids wrap around to form a tube-like structure; beta-sheets occur when nearby amino acids line up side-by-side to form a sheet-like structure.

 ![image-center](../assets/images/SecondaryStructure.png){: .align-center}
 General shape of secondary structure alpha-helices (left) and beta-sheets (right).
 Source: Cornell, B. (n.d.). [https://ib.bioninja.com.au/higher-level/topic-7-nucleic-acids/73-translation/protein-structure.html](https://ib.bioninja.com.au/higher-level/topic-7-nucleic-acids/73-translation/protein-structure.html)
 {: style="font-size: medium;"}

-The **tertiary structure** describes the overall 3D shape of the protein that results from the fully-folded polypeptide chain.
-This is what we think of as the "shape" of the protein.
-In a sense, it is the combination of all the secondary structures and linkages that creates the tertiary structure.
-Below is the tertiary structure of human hemoglobin subunit alpha.
+A protein's **tertiary structure** describes its final 3D shape after the polypeptide chain has folded and is stable.
+Throughout this module, when discussing the "shape" or "structure" of a protein, we are almost exclusively referring to its tertiary structure.
+The figure below shows the tertiary structure of human hemoglobin subunit alpha.
+Note that for the sake of simplicity, the figure does not show the positions of every atom in the protein but rather represents the protein shape as a composition of secondary structures.

 ![image-center](../assets/images/TertiaryStructureExample.png){: .align-center}
-Tertiary structure of human hemoglobin subunit alpha.
-Within the structure are multiple alpha-helices secondary structures.
-Protein structure from: [https://www.rcsb.org/structure/1SI4](https://www.rcsb.org/structure/1SI4).
+The tertiary structure of human hemoglobin subunit alpha.
+Within the structure are multiple alpha-helix secondary structures.
+Source: [https://www.rcsb.org/structure/1SI4](https://www.rcsb.org/structure/1SI4).
 {: style="font-size: medium;"}

-Finally, some proteins have a **quaternary structure**, which describes the protein’s interaction with other copies of itself to form a single functional unit, or a multimer.
-Many proteins do not have a quaternary structure and functions as an independent monomer.
+Finally, some proteins have a **quaternary structure**, which describes the protein’s interaction with other copies of itself to form a single functional unit, or a **multimer**.
+Many proteins do not have a quaternary structure and function as an independent monomer.
+The figure below shows the quaternary structure of hemoglobin, which is a multimer consisting of two alpha subunits and two beta subunits.

+INSERT HEMOGLOBIN QUATERNARY STRUCTURE

+As for SARS-CoV and SARS-CoV-2, the spike protein is a **homotrimer**, meaning that it is formed of three essentially identical units.
+Each of these components is a **dimer**, consisting of two subunits called **S1** and **S2**.
+We will rely on this information throughout the module.

-Proteins are can often be divided into protein domains.
-Domains are distinct functional/structural units within the protein and are typically responsible for a specific interaction or function.
-For example, The Sars-CoV-2 S protein has a Receptor Binding Domain (RBD) that is responsible for interacting with ACE2.
-The rest of the protein does not come into contact with ACE2.
+Proteins can often be further subdivided into **protein domains**, which are distinct functional/structural units within the protein that are typically responsible for a specific interaction or function.
+For example, the SARS-CoV-2 spike protein has a **receptor binding domain (RBD)** located on the S1 subunit that is responsible for interacting with the human ACE2 enzyme; the rest of the protein does not come into contact with ACE2.

 ## Proteins look for the lowest energy conformation